DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>The road soon emerges from the woods once more, veering between two hills.
 Before long, it bends to the north, hugging the base of a mountain.</p></div>

 The players emerge at the base of the hill upon which **Old Bonegrinder** rests, as described in <span class="citation">Approaching the Windmill (p.
 125)</span>.
+There are no ravens at or near the windmill.

 As the windmill comes into view, the players also notice **Morgantha** approaching from the opposite direction with her cart, as described in <span class="citation">Dream Pastries (p.
 48)</span>.

 This scene largely unfolds as described in <span class="citation">Dream Pastries (p.
 48)</span>, but Morgantha is coming from the town of Vallaki, not the village of Barovia, and she doesn't have a child stuffed into a sack in her peddler's cart.
-(Because her ***shapechange*** ability is a polymorph effect, a paladin’s ***divine sense*** and similar abilities don’t detect her fiendish nature.)

 Morgantha greets the players warmly, calling them "weary travelers," and shares her hope that the road has not been too hard on them.
 She freely shares the following information if asked: